The Extraordinary Ulas Family: An Anomaly of Human Evolution

 All families have their own quirks and habits, but one group of relatives has such a unique trait that scientists have branded them a total anomaly of the human species.

 The Ulas family, discovered in a remote village in Turkey, has been the subject of evolutionary fascination for years due to their peculiar way of moving – walking on all fours.
-In the early 2000s, a scientific paper was published on five of the Ulas siblings, shedding light on this unusual phenomenon and sparking debates among experts about its cause.
+In the early 2000s, a scientific paper was published on five of the Ulas siblings, shedding light on this unusual phenomenon and sparking debates among experts regarding its cause.

 Evolutionary psychologist Professor Nicholas Humphrey, from the London School of Economics (LSE), has been particularly intrigued by the Ulas family.
 In 2018, he traveled to Turkey to meet with them and further investigate their case.